OtaNix-ry/typsite/resources/root/en/example.typ

 \

+Blockquote with a nice font:

+#block-quote[
+  // Check this article's head, where we imported the LXGW WenKai TC font
+  #html.text(size: 85%, font: "LXGW WenKai TC", style: "normal", frame: html.div)[

+    Typst is a modern typesetting system, similar to LaTeX, but designed to be more concise and easier to learn.
+It is primarily used to create beautifully typeset documents such as academic papers, books, and reports.

+    You can find the official English documentation here: #link("https://typst.app/docs/")[Typst Document]; \
+    For a Chinese tutorial on Typst, I highly recommend: #link("https://typst-doc-cn.github.io/tutorial/introduction.html")[The Typst Blue Book] \
+    #note[\[Oh my, the author is *clearly aware* that they're explaining an *ontology*!\]].
+  ]
+]

+\

+Math time!

 $
   ker tau & = {[x]_U in V slash U | [x]_W = [0]_W}
   & = {[x]_U in V slash U | x in W}
 $

+Section footnote:

 #footnote[The Iron Tree Treant of the Nature Prophet may have left us forever... in the 7.39b gameplay update.] <np>